Brač: Geography

 Brač is with an area of 396 km2 the largest island in Dalmatia, and the third largest island in the Adriatic Sea overall.
 The island is roughly oval-shaped, being almost 40 km wide from east to west, and about 14 km north to south.
-Brač has a long and folded coastline with a length of more than 180 km, with numerous smaller and larges bays.
+Brač has a long and folded coastline with a length of more than 180 km, with numerous small and larger bays.
 Particularly noticeable are the natural harbours of Supetar, Splitska, Pučišća, and Povlja, Sumartin, Milna and Bobovišća.

 Brač is separated from the mainland to the north by the Brač Channel, which is 5 to 13 km wide and down to 78m deep.
 To the north it faces Split and Omiš.
 To the east it is separated from the mainland by a continuation of the Brač channel, with distances between 6 km at Baška voda up to 10 km at Makarska.
 To the south it faces the neighbouring island of Hvar, separated by the Hvar Channel with a maximal depth of 91m.
 The closest distance is between Murvica and the northern beaches of Hvar with less than 4 km, up to about 14 km at the east and west ends of Brač.
 To the west, it is separated from the island of Šolta by the Split Gates, which is about 800m wide.
 The uninhabited islet of Mrduja lies in the Split Gates.
 In an annual event, people from Brač and people from Šolta play a game of tug of war over the islet.

 The island has been called the island without water (otok bez vode), but it does have a small number of sweet water springs.
 Most of the water needs to be brought from the mainland from the Cetina river through a pipe.
 An artificial tunnel has been built from the northern side of the island through the mountain to the south side, in order to allow the pipe to continue and serve not only Bol and Murvica, the two sole settlements on the southern side of the island, but also to continue to the neighbouring island Hvar.

 The island is more rugged and mountainous than any of the other Dalmatian islands.
 The island's tallest peak, Vidova gora, or Mount St. Vid, stands at 780 m, making it the highest island point of the Adriatic islands.
 The south side of the island is particularly steep, as the distance from the beach to the Vidova Gora peak in only about 2 km – and 780 m up.
 The steepness of the south side makes the many natural bays hard to reach.
 Because of that, the south side of the island only has two settlements, Bol and tiny Murvica.
 It also makes the south side particularly amenable for vineyards.
 The east of the island is a high plateau.
-Until the middle ages, most of the population lived inland.
+Until the Middle Ages, most of the population lived inland.